-- 1. Compliance varies enormously, especially with respect to building codes, but is often quite poor. - 2.
-They rely on several units of government: set by the CEC, enforced principally by local governments, and can be preempted by the federal government. - 3.
-They limit consumer and builder/manufacturer choice, which can be controversial. - 4.
-They regulate building design, rather than on actual building performance or use per se. - 5.
-Other regulations (such as those addressing global climate change) can and should have a positive impact, but also can confuse or even interfere with energy Codes & Standards if not done optimally.
+- Compliance varies enormously, especially with respect to building codes, but is often quite poor. - They rely on several units of government: set by the CEC, enforced principally by local governments, and can be preempted by the federal government. - They limit consumer and builder/manufacturer choice, which can be controversial. - They regulate building design, rather than on actual building performance or use per se. - Other regulations (such as those addressing global climate change) can and should have a positive impact, but also can confuse or even interfere with energy Codes & Standards if not done optimally.

 The strategies described below pursue both sides of the Codes & Standards coin: developing enhanced regulations "on paper," and improving their real world effectiveness, costeffectiveness and compliance.
-The strategies place greater emphasis on building codes than on appliance/equipment standards as the former are principally regulated at the state level and the latter principally at the federal level.
+Although the strategies place greater emphasis on building codes than on appliance/equipment standards as the former are principally regulated at the state level and the latter principally at the federal level, there is nonetheless a tremendous opportunity for appliance regulation energy savings.